Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-06-24

 5.2 done — cross-account KMS and encryption context.
 Proved cross-account needs both the key policy and the caller's IAM (the opposite of 5.1's key-policy-only), and that encryption context binds to the ciphertext as AAD so decrypt requires the exact same context and can be scoped by condition.

+### 2026-06-25

+5.3 done — envelope encryption.
+Hit the 4 KB CMK wall, then used GenerateDataKey to encrypt a big file locally and recover it, proving the CMK only ever wraps the data key while the bulk AES happens off-KMS.